There is nothing worse than working with a broken sewing machine. This article helps you if you’re facing sewing machine stitch problems.

 The other thing to check is the size of the needle for example if you are sewing woven fabric with a dull needle it would ultimately start puckering the fabric.
 The last thing that needs to be fixed is the way you feed the fabric.

-Don’t let the fabric be faded on its own also don’t push and pull the fabric when passing through the feed dog.
+Don’t let the fabric fade on its own also don’t push and pull the fabric when passing through the feed dog.
 All you need to guide your fabric through the feed dog and the rest will be done accurately.

 If you have any queries to ask, please ask freely.
 We are happy to help you.